gov-cy/govcy-design-system-docs/src/patterns/service_structure.md

 ### Eligibility checks

-If users need to meet specific eligibility rules, make sure to perform the eligibility checks before they can the service.
+If users need to meet specific eligibility rules, make sure to perform the eligibility checks before they can use the service.

 If a user is not eligible to use the service, use the [cannot use the service pages pattern](../cannot-use-the-service) to tell them that they are not eligible.